Pandora: Documentation en: Introduction

 We have compiled some quick reference guides to help you configure Pandora FMS and implement simple monitoring tasks with Pandora FMS tool.
 There are also quick reference manuals available, for the installation of software agents, such as Windows and Linux.

-Some short videos are also available to help you through some of the more technical parts of the configuration and if necessary, you can participate in our regularly scheduled workshops.
 More detailed information about all of the above can be found on our website at http://pandorafms.com

 1.3 The Evolution of Pandora FMS as a Project